bioconda/bioconda.github.io/_sources/recipes/quatradis/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A set of tools to analyse the output from TraDIS analyses
+   A set of tools to analyse the output from TraDIS analyses.

    :homepage: https://github.com/quadram-institute-bioscience/QuaTradis
    :license: GPL3 / GPL-3.0-only